AlexNikolaiev94/playbooks/first_ansible_aws_project/README.md

 ### Prerequisites
 1. AWS CLI (latest)
+2. `amazon.aws` and `community.aws` collections.
+Run `ansible-galaxy collection list` to check whether they are installed.
+If not, run `ansible-galaxy collection install amazon.aws community.aws`.
-2. Python3 and dependencies (boto, boto3)
+3. Python3 and dependencies (boto, boto3)
-3. Ansible
+4. Ansible

 ### Running

 1. Make sure you are logged in to AWS CLI on the ansible host machine.
-Since this playbook requires a big list of permissions, it is better to create an IAM user with admin privileges and log in as that user.
+Since this playbook requires a big list of permissions, it is better to create an IAM user with admin privileges and log in to your AWS CLI as that user.
 2. Run `ansible-playbook -i inventory.yml -e 'ansible_python_interpreter=/usr/bin/python3' playbook.yml`